 Mechanism 2: Counting f

-f mostly self-attends in Layer 0 (62% self-attention) but unlike b it also reads some anchor content.
-Crucially however, f has strongly negative key scores in Layer 1 head 2, so it is still invisible to the anchor counting circuit (0.000 attention from head 2).
-Layer 1 head 1 detects f directly: it attends to f if present, else falls back to {g,d,h}, and the difference in value outputs encodes +1 to the count.
+For this mechanism I claim that f mostly self-attends in Layer 0 (62% self-attention) but unlike b it also reads some anchor content.
+Crucially however, f has strongly negative key scores in layer 1 head 2, so is still invisible to the anchor counting circuit (0.000 attention from head 2).
+Instead, layer 1 head 1 detects f directly: it attends to f if present, else falls back to {g,d,h}, and the difference in value outputs again encodes +1 to the count.

 Key results: